COMET

 Part 1: Geospatial Data

 Geospatial data is data coded to represent physical objects.
 For example, let’s say we’re interested in analyzing the accessibility of healthcare in BC.
-A dataset containing locations of emergency departments (coded in longitude and latitude coordinates) and population density per municipality would consitute a geospatial dataset.
+A dataset containing locations of emergency departments (coded in longitude and latitude coordinates) and population density per municipality would constitute a geospatial dataset.
 We could use the geospatial data to estimate the share of BC residents within 10km of an emergency department.
 That analysis would involve calculating relationships between physical objects (i.e., location of emergency departments) and overlaying numeric data (i.e., population density per municipality) on the physical objects.

 The first step to learning how to conduct geospatial analyses like this in R is to understand how geospatial data is stored - that’s what we’ll cover in this section.